Do You Sue the Truck Driver or Company After an Accident in New York?

 New York Truck Accident Lawyers Offering Professional and Aggressive Legal Representation

 At The Carrion Law Firm, our lawyers and staff fight for our clients.
 Truck accidents often result in complicated and challenging legal cases.
 Unfortunately, these massive machines also leave a wake of injuries in their path.
 Our Queens accident lawyers are dedicated to holding the responsible party financially liable for the harm they caused, whether if it was the driver, the trucking company, or another entity.
-Call (718) 841-0083 to speak with one of our experienced attorneys.
+Call (718) 841-0083 to speak with one of our experienced New York commercial vehicle accident attorneys.